square-one/square-one-cms/README.md

  * Stay in sync with the Joomla Platform and Joomla CMS.

 Just because Square One has removed a feature or functionality doesn't mean that it isn't useful.
 The mindset is to create a baseline for Joomla! which has the fewest number of default extensions while still being capable of being a CMS.

-## Can I use Square One?

-You can use Square One for testing, and the timeline is to provide a stable release soon after the Joomla 2.5 release is made.
-Using it for a production website is not advised until then.

 ## Differences between Joomla! and Square One